madmann91/bvh/README.md

 Traversal algorithms can work in two modes: closest intersection, or any intersection (for shadow rays, usually around 20% faster).
-They only requires an intersector to compute primitive-ray intersections.
+They only require an intersector to compute primitive-ray intersections.

 ### Intersectors